cdcrX001/CDCR/README.md

-# CDCR (Confidential Decentralized Data Clean Rooms)
+# CDCR (Confidential Decentralized Data Clean Room)

 CDCR is a decentralized platform that combines blockchain technology with confidential computing using Evervault enclaves to provide secure and verifiable computation resources.